homemade applesauce in a glass serving cup on an apple themed tablecloth

 Use ingredients you like

-Applesauce only needs a couple of ingredients; apples and a liquid to steam them in.
-Any other ingredients give the applesauce more sweetness or flavor.
-You can use flavors you like.
+Applesauce only requires a couple of ingredients; apples and a liquid to steam them in.
+Adding other ingredients to your applesauce is optional but can be used to add sweetness and flavor.

-You can add a host of sweeteners.
-Use natural sweeteners like maple syrup or honey in your applesauce, white or brown sugar, a sugar substitute OR no sweeteners at all!
-For this homemade applesauce recipe we are going natural and using maple syrup.
+In this homemade applesauce recipe we are going natural and using maple syrup.
 It’s a perfect pairing for apples.
-I like that it is a 100% pure natural product and it adds fantastic flavor too.
-It’s a win, win for me.
+I like that it is a 100% pure natural product and it adds fantastic flavor.
+Plus it is a sweetener that actually has some nutritional value!
+That’s a win, win for me.

-When cooking with apples people usually think of adding favorite warm fall spices like cinnamon or nutmeg, ginger, cardamom or cloves.
-Pick and choose from any of them and you can’t go wrong.
+When cooking with apples people usually think of adding warm fall spices like cinnamon or nutmeg, ginger, cardamom or cloves.
+There is a reason for that, they complement apple dishes perfectly.
+Pick and choose from any of them that you like and you can’t go wrong.

 Make it chunky or smooth

 You can make your applesauce silky smooth, leave chunks of apples in it or anything in between.
-We are going to mash the apples when they get soft just like you would potatoes.
-If you want it as smooth as store bought, put your finished applesauce in a food processor to get your desired consistency.
-I like soft warm chunks of apples in mine.
+We are going to mash the apples when they get soft.
+I like soft warm chunks of apples in mine so an ordinary masher works for me.
+But if you want yours as smooth as store bought, you can put your finished applesauce in a food processor or use a hand held mixer to get your desired consistency.

-You can also decide whether you want it juicy or more condensed to make it thicker.
-That is all up to you.
-It’s only a matter of how long you cook it after your apples are mashed.
+You can also decide whether you want your applesauce to have a juicy consistency or more condensed and thicker.
+It’s all up to you.
+It’s only a matter of how long you cook your applesauce after your apples have been mashed.

 Here’s What we are going to use: